harrycresswell/harry/content/writing/m1-web-development-setup.md

 ---
 title: "M1 web development setup"
 date: 2022-07-28T11:27:26+01:00
+publishdate: 2022-07-28
+lastmod: 2022-07-28T11:27:26+01:00
 draft: false
-description: ""
+description: "I just picked up a MacBookPro M1.
+I held out for a while, but with the summer we’re having here in the UK, my MacBookPro 2015’s fan spinning days are over."
 slug: "m1-web-development-setup"
 topics: ["Tools"]
-syndicate: "false"
 ---

-I finally bit the bullet and bought a new MacBook Pro M1.
-I ran my well-loved MacBook Pro 2015 deep into the ground.
+I just picked up a MacBookPro M1.

+I held out for a while, but with the summer we’re having here in the UK, no amount of fan spinning could keep my MacBookPro 2015 from overheating and griding to a hault.
+It’s been a valiant servant over the years, but  sadly the time has come.

-My aim with this machine is to try and keep it as lean as possible.
-So, I’ve refrained from mindlessly copying over my entire harddrive.
-Instead, I’ve tried to only install the essentials.
-Tools that I use on a daily basis for design and web development.
+My aim with this M1 is to keep it as lean as possible.
+I’ve refrained from copying over my entire machine.
+Instead, most of it’s gone onto an external hard drive, whereas the projects I’m actively working are in the cloud with Sync or Github.

+App-wise, I’ve only installed the absolute essentials – design and web development tools that I use on a daily basis.

-For those who are interesting, here are the steps I went through, including the apps I’ve installed and my general settings.
+For those who are interesting, here are the steps I went through to get set up, including the apps I’ve installed and my general settings.

 ## Steps